piermafrost/GEOCLIM5_sulf/README.md

 dimensions.
 * In the main configuration file (config/IO_CONDITIONS), in the section "OUTPUT CONDITIONS", "DYNSOIL", add a line (eg, copy and paste the last line) stating the name of the variable *in the netCDF output file*, its units, fill-value and description.
-* In 'source/dynsoil_write_output.f90', at the end of the section "write variables", (just before the secion "output file closing"), add a block of 4 lines (eg, copy and paste the last 4 lines) similarly to 'geographic_write_output.f90', paying special attention on which dimension the variable is defined on.
+* In 'source/dynsoil_write_output.f90', at the end of the section "write variables", (just before the section "output file closing"), add a block of 4 lines (eg, copy and paste the last 4 lines) similarly to 'geographic_write_output.f90', paying special attention on which dimension the variable is defined on.
 * Similarly to geographic variables, if needed, declare new input argument and add them in 'source/printf.f', where the subroutine